 In the academic world I taught double bass at East Carolina University, University of North Carolina at Chapel Hill, Duke University, and for 30 years taught bass and cello and coached the young ensembles at the Duke University Pre-Collegiate String School.
 Currently I teach bass, cello, and viola da gamba at my home studio overlooking New Hope Creek equidistant from Chapel Hill, Durham, and Hillsborough and easily accessible from Raleigh and I-40.

-I have a strong interest in technology and computers – I had one of the early Commodore 64 computers when they first came out – and love the open internet and all the information available to anybody.
+I have a strong interest in technology and computers – I had one of the early Commodore 64 computers when they first came out in the 80’s – and love the open internet and all the information available to anybody.
+I’ve helped many folks get started on the web and currently host websites for several artists/musicians and arts organizations.
 And while I do often play in ensembles with electronic instruments and amplify my instruments when needed, my favorite sound is that of a wooden instrument with strings and bow played in a good sounding room full of attentive listeners.